-January is activewear’s time to shine, so we’ve checked in on the activewear market and what’s in store for 2018.
+January is activewear’s time to shine, so we’ve checked in on the activewear market and the main activewear apparel trends to see what’s in store for the rest of the year.

 First, the golden question: is activewear still in growth?

 There has been so much hype around the soaring activewear apparel market over the last few years, thanks to major shifts in consumer lifestyles.
 In search of new headlines, the media chases signs of activewear’s bubble bursting, scouring the runways for evidence of dwindling athleisure references.
 That in itself muddies the real truth behind activewear apparel.
 First up, forget athleisure – that’s a trend inspired by the consumer shifts.
 It’s a trend that is still around, sure, but this isn’t where retailers should be focusing their energies.
 Instead –as active lifestyles are here to stay– it’s apparel that is actually made for movement that is where we should all be digging.
 According to Global Industry Analysts Inc., sports and fitness apparel clothing will reach $231.7 billion worldwide by 2024.
 In getting there, how has the activewear apparel market changed over the years, and where will it go next?
 Here is how a sample of ‘traditional’ sports retailers have increased their assortment over the last two years: